 - Improved understanding of the patterns of drug and alcohol use among Australian young people;

 - Knowledge about prevention approaches that are effective in preventing drug and alcohol harms;

 - Access to free resources, factsheets, and curriculum based programs proven to reduce alcohol/drug-related harms.

-This webinar was developed by Dr Nicola Newton and Dr Lexine Stapinski at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW and informed by review of the research evidence on this topic.
+This webinar was developed by Dr Nicola Newton and Dr Lexine Stapinski at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW (now based at The Matilda Centre for Research in Mental Health and Substance Use, The University of Sydney) and informed by review of the research evidence on this topic.

 Page last reviewed: 8 May 2019.